David Reimer: Puberty and adolescence

-Estrogen was given to David during adolescence, inducing breast development.
+Estrogen was given to David during adolescence, therefore inducing breast development.

-For several years, Money reported on Reimer's progress as the "John/Joan case".
 Money wrote, "The child's behavior is so clearly that of an active little girl and so different from the boyish ways of her twin brother."

-The twins attended Glenwood School in Winnipeg, with David then attending R.B.
-Russell Vocational High School, from the age of 14.
+The twins attended Glenwood School in Winnipeg, and from the age of 14, David attended R.B.
+Russell Vocational High School.
 He eventually ceased attending the school and was tutored privately.

 By the age of 13 years, Reimer was experiencing suicidal depression and he told his parents he would take his own life if they made him see Money again.
-Finally, on 14 March 1980, Reimer's parents told him the truth about his gender reassignment, following advice from Reimer's endocrinologist and psychiatrist.
-At 14, having been informed of his past by his father, Reimer decided to assume a male gender identity, calling himself David.
+Finally, on 14 March 1980, Reimer's parents told him the truth about his sex reassignment, following advice from Reimer's endocrinologist and psychiatrist.
+At the age of 14, having been informed of his past by his father, Reimer decided to assume a male gender identity, calling himself David.
 He underwent treatment to reverse the reassignment, including testosterone injections, a double mastectomy, and phalloplasty operations.

 Adulthood

-Reimer worked in a slaughterhouse and then worked doing odd jobs.
+Reimer worked in a slaughterhouse and then worked odd jobs.
 On 22 September 1990, he married Jane Fontane and would adopt her three children.
 His hobbies included camping, fishing, antiques and collecting old coins.

 His case came to international attention in 1997 when he told his story to Milton Diamond, an academic sexologist who persuaded Reimer to allow him to report the outcome in order to dissuade physicians from treating other infants similarly.
 Soon after, Reimer went public with his story and John Colapinto published a widely disseminated and influential account in Rolling Stone magazine in December 1997.
 The article won the National Magazine Award for Reporting.

 This was later expanded into The New York Times best-selling biography As Nature Made Him: The Boy Who Was Raised as a Girl (2000), in which Colapinto described how—contrary to Money's reports—when living as Brenda, Reimer did not identify as a girl.
 He was ostracized and bullied by peers (who dubbed him "cavewoman"), and neither frilly dresses nor female hormones made him feel female.

 Death

-In addition to his difficult lifelong relationship with his parents, Reimer experienced unemployment and the death of his brother Brian from an overdose of antidepressants on 1 July 2002.
-On 2 May 2004, his wife Jane told him she wanted to separate.
-On the morning of 4 May 2004, Reimer drove to a grocery store's parking lot in his hometown of Winnipeg and shot himself in the head with a sawed-off shotgun.
+In 2004, Reimer was grieving for the death of his twin brother, Brian, from an intentional overdose of psychiatric medication two years earlier, and visited his grave every day.
+He had recently lost his job, had lost $65,000 in investments, and had separated from his wife.
+On the morning of 4 May 2004, Reimer killed himself with a shotgun in his hometown of Winnipeg.
 He was 38 years old.
-He was buried in St. Vital Cemetery in Winnipeg.
+He and Brian are buried in St. Vital Cemetery in Winnipeg.